zackdraws/zackdraws.github.io/README.md

 ## 2. index_2025_Vertical_w_sidebar.html
 - this is a template design that has the sidebar to the left side and follows with the art samples.
 ![Vertical_w_Sidebar_Preview](example_images/index_2025_Vertical_w_Sidebar.png)

+### -
+- all.html - a page that includes everything
+- animation.html - my animation
+- backgrounddesign.html - background designs
+- characterdesign.html - character design page
+- fundamentals.html - is a page of my fundamentals ( still life drawings, figure drawing etc.)
+- index03.html - test where it's a grid view of all the videos
+- index2.html -test without sidebar and has a big video and then the videos underneath are all much smaller
+- index5.html - this is a splash page test
+- indexwoimages.html - this is another splash page test - much cleaner
+- index_with_no_images_hover.html
+- resume.html- a page that has about me and my resume.sh - this is a script to create a resume - it doesn't work well
+- sb.html - this is where my storyboarding page is
+- sb02.html - this is where my second storyboaring page is
+- story.html - this is another storyboarding html page
+- story_02.html - custom storyboard viewer
+- story_04.html - custom storyboard viewer 02
+- story_04_07.html - w/o custom storyboard viewer
+- story_styles.css - storyboard styles page

 ## 3. HTML Structure